Jyo561Python/RaktDan/README.md

 ## Use of Google Cloud
-   We used Google Cloud for authentication of our users and also for sending Notifications to our app using <b>Cloud functions</b>.
+- We used Google Cloud for authentication of our users and also for sending Notifications to our app using <b>Cloud functions</b>.

+## Use of CockroachDB
+- We have used CockroachDB as a primary database because it is an easy-to-use, open-source and indestructible SQL database.

 ## 🧠 Challenges we ran into